 I am especially interested in how communities act under conditions of extreme threat: how they survive, how they live, and how they mobilize in response to violence.
-These topics build on a variety of political science, sociological, and historical literatures about the conditions and dynamics of violence and contention, from the fields of political science, sociology, and history.
+These topics build on varied literatures on the conditions and dynamics of violence and contention, from the fields of political science, sociology, and history.
 They raise important descriptive and causal questions like:

 - What explains local variations in violence against civilians during episodes of large-scale repression or one-sided violence?